dafuloth/m1-project/README.md

 ## Features

+### Navigation bar

+The responsive navigation bar for the website has been implement via the Bootstrap `navbar` which has been styled according to the design.

+#### Logo

+The navbar may display a logo on its far left.
+Currently in its place is a text logo, in the form of the name of business written in the imported _Dynalight_ Google Font.
+Since it is supposed to a logo, text selection has been disabled via CSS.

 ### The contact form

 Initially the contact form was going to be on its own separate page.
 However, as I became more familiar with Bootstrap, I decided that it would be more effective to implement the contact form via a Bootstrap Modal in order to maintain focus on the content.